jhu8480/Coding-Challenge-Countdown-Timer/README.md

 # Countdown-timer

-A small web project for practicing and learning web dev
+A small web project for practicing and learning web development using basic HTML, CSS and JavaScript.